MATT-ER-HORN/TrackStar-PCB/README.md

 # Tracker-PCB
-Files for Tracker PCB - Schematic and pictures but not productions files.
-Let me know if you want to produce your own.
+Files for Tracker PCB - Schematic and board renders.
+Let me know if you want to produce your own and I can send you some Gerbers or a prebuilt board.